Space-Machines-Company/meta-enclustra-mpfs/README.md

 	cap-sd-highspeed;
 	card-detect-delay = <200>;

-And following needs to be added or the comment removed:
+And following settings need to be added or the existing comments removed:

 	/* eMMC */
 	bus-width = <8>;